btilki/Deploying-a-replicated-MongoDB-StatefulSet-on-Kubernetes-AWS-EKS-using-a-Helm-chart/README.md

 --nodes-max 3
 ```

-- eksctl creates kubeconfig for you.
+- eksctl creates a kubeconfig for you.
 Verify with:
 ```bash
 kubectl get nodes
 ```

 ---

-### 2. Install nginx Ingress Controller (Helm)
+### 2. Install Nginx Ingress Controller (Helm)

 Add repo and install:
 ```bash